Chalk home page

 Backfill

 The user.name_email_match_score feature is live!
-But historically, this feature did not exist, and you won’t be able to sample its values at previous times until you run a migration.
+But historically, this feature did not exist, and you won’t be able to sample its values at previous times until you backfill the values, which you can do with the ‘chalk trigger’ command.

 Offline training